safesploitOrg/doogle/docker/README.md

 - Session cookies are HTTP-only, SameSite `Lax`, and can be made secure with `SESSION_COOKIE_SECURE=true` when HTTPS is terminated in front of the app.
 - Login and crawl POST requests are rate limited by default.
+- TOTP verification is rate limited separately when an admin enables it.
 - Auth and crawl security events are written to `/var/log/doogle/security.log` inside the app container.